jsom1/jsom1.github.io/_summaries/assembly.md

 → This example transfers the value of esp into ebp, and subtracts 8 (0x8) to esp.
 The result is stored into esp.
 We will soon see what esp and ebp are.

-Assembly language is converted into executable machine code by a utility program referred to as an **assembler**{: style="color: red"}.
+Assembly language is converted into executable machine code by a utility program referred to as an **assembler**.
 High-level languages are converted to machine language by a compiler.

 Why learn assembly ?